StewBC/gomoku/README.md

 2. CURRENT STATUS

 The game plays a decent game of Gomoku on Hard AI.
 The medium and easy modes can be very easy - good for younger kids.
 If left at a menu or splash screen, the game will time-out and return to the splash screen from where it will start a demo mode.
 The demo mode is just two AIs of random skill playing against one-another.

+There is a video on YouTube showing off this version of the game: https://youtu.be/DXCzEaSm4S0

 3. KEYS

 The game does have help, but in general the keys are: